-1. To collect facts concerning the fascist movement in that country.
+1. To collect facts concerning the fascist movement in

-2. To enlighten the working-class systematically on the hostile nature of the fascist movement by means of articles, pamphlets, placards, meetings, etc.
+2. To enlighten the working-class systematically on the hostile nature of the fascist movement by means of articles. pamphlets, placards, meetings, etc.

-3. Systematically to enlighten classes recently proletaria. nised and those threatened with this fate, on their situation and on the functions of fascism as a tool of the great capitalist
+3. Systematically to enlighten classes recently projetarianised and those threatened with this fate, on their situation and on the functions of tascism as a tool of the great capitalists.

-4. To organize the defence of the workers ha establishing workers defence corps and arming them.
-As the Fascisti carry on their propaganda particularly among the youth, and as it is necessary to enlist the working class youth into the united front, it is necessary to include the youth un common factory "hundreds".
-To organise workers contr committees to stop the transport of Fascist bands and arms, Ruthless suppression of every fascist attempt to terrorize t workers and prevent free expression of their interest.
+4. To organize the delence of the workers by establishing workers defence corps and arming them.
+As the Fascisti carry on their propaganda particularly among the youth, and as it is necessary to enlist the working class youth into the united front, it is necessary to include the youth in common factory "hundreds".
+To organise workers control committees to stop the transport of Fascist bands and arms, Ruthless suppression of every fascist attempt to terrorize the workers and prevent free expression of their interest. -

-To attract workers of all strades of opinion to the 5 struggle.
-To call on all working class parties, trade unions and all proletatian mass organisations generally to combine for mon defence against fascism.
+5. To attract workers of all shades of opinion to this struggle.
+To call on all working class parties, trade unions and all proletarian mass organisations generally to combine for common defence against fascism.

-to To combat facism in parliament and on all public bodies.
-In this connection emphasis must be laid on the imperialist and arch clusterinist character of Fascism in the various countries, whereby the danger of new international wars is increased.
+6. To combat fascism in parliament and on all public bodies.
+In this connection emphasis must be laid on the imperialist and arch-chauvinist character of Fascism in the various countries, whereby the danger of new international wars is increased.

-The organization of the fascist forces being inter national the resistance of the workers against it must also be or an international scale.
-To this end, an international Worker Committee must be created.
+The organization of the fascist forces being international the resistance of the workers against it must also be on an international scale.
+To this end, an international Workers Committee must be created.
 The work of such a committee would be to exchange experiences, and also to organise international action.
 The first effort is to be directed against Italian fascism, for which purpose it is necessary:

-1. To commence an international campaign through newspapers, pamphlets, cinematograph, meetings chc., to acquaint people with the absolutely hostile nature of the Italian fascist rule to the workers, and to expose the systematic destruction of all workers organisations by the Italian fascist 2.
-To organise international meetings to protest against inscient and against its representatives abroad, and so forth.
-3. To maintain a struggle in the parliaments; to call upon the parliaments and the international Labour organisations to send deputations to investigate the position of the working-class in Italy
+1. To commence an international campaign through newspapers, pamphiets, cinematograph, meetings etc., 10 acquaint people with the absolutely hostile nature of the Italian fascist rule to the workers, and to expose the systematic destruction of all workers organisations by the Italian fascists.

+2. To organise international meetings to protest against fascism and against its representatives abroad, and so forth.
+3. To maintain a struggle in the parliaments; to call upon the parliaments and the international Labour organisations to send deputations to investigate the position of the working-class